Safemood/bcactf-3-2022-jump-rope/README.md

 cyclic 600 -n 8

--n 8 : cause we have a 64 bits
+-n 8 : cause we have a 64 bits (not that important)

 ```sh
 $rsp   : 0x007fffffffdce8  →  "paaaaaacqaaaaaacraaaaaacsaaaaaactaaaaaacuaaaaaacva[...]"